twilson63/ngUpload/readme.md

 * `upload-options-enable-rails-csrf`: Turns on support for [Rails' CSRF](http://guides.rubyonrails.org/security.html#cross-site-request-forgery-csrf) by adding a hidden form field with the csrf token.

+* `ng-upload-loading`: function that gets triggered when the upload starts.

 ### uploadSubmit

-* `upload-options-enable-controls`: Whether to enable the submit button when uploading forms.
 * `upload-options-convert-hidden`: Set the value of hidden inputs to their `ng-model` attribute when the form is submitted.

 ## Example